spec-framework/documentation/output/book.md

-As previously the result can be seen by executing the following snippet:
+As previously, the result can be seen by executing the following snippet of code:
 `ProtocolViewer new openWithSpec`\.